vavardan/OCI-DNS-view/Deployment.md

                             }
                         }

-The same configuration applies for Prod and Pre-Prod, with only difference that a respective IP address should be defined for each Spoke DNS Forwarder.
+The same configuration applies to both Prod and Pre-Prod environments, with the only difference being that each Spoke DNS Forwarder requires a unique IP address.
+Ensure all required values, such as IP addresses, are adjusted to match your specific deployment.

 **Step 3**.
-Execute the stack with the new Network Configuration, which now includes Private DNS configuration.
+Run the stack with the updated Network Configuration, which now includes the Private DNS objects.

 &nbsp;